puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/mysql.md

 - execute: puppet agent -t
 {% endtask %}

-These custom resource types make creating a new database with Puppet pretty simple.
+These custom resource types make it possible to manage a new database with a few lines of puppet code.

-Just add the following resource declaration to your default node definition in the `site.pp` manifest (remember the `:set paste` command).
+Add the following resource declaration to your `site.pp` node definition.
+(Remember the `:set paste` command if you need it.)

 {% highlight puppet %}
   mysql_database { 'lvm':